 Amendments to the Safe Patient Care Act - more Nurses and Midwives to care for Victorians

-Improvements to existing ratios, the creation of new ratios in a range of clinical settings and the introduction of other operational enhancements in the Act will all have a significant and lasting impact on the provision of safe and high-quality healthcare within Victorian public hospitals.
+The Amendment Act 2019 will continue to be implemented in a staged approach until 2023.
+It includes improvements to existing ratios, the creation of new ratios in a range of clinical settings and the introduction of other operational enhancements in the Act that will have a significant and lasting impact on the provision of safe and high-quality healthcare within Victorian public hospitals.

-Further information is also available in the Improvements to Ratios FAQ and Guide to implementation.
-Available in the downloads section below
+Further information is available in the Phase two - Improvements to ratios FAQ and the updated Guide to Implementation, inclusive of Phase one and Phase two amendments available in the downloads section below.